 In order to optimize costs, increase efficiency and maintain the Company's competitiveness, in the end of 2021 the Company repeated the experience of Programme for Voluntary Dissolution of Employment Relations.
-20 applications were approved under this programme in 2021 the Voluntary Dissolution of Employment Relationship Programme as part of the Collective Agreement and pursuant to the RoO Labour Code dated 2017 (Art.
+20 applications were approved under this programme in 2021

+The Company supports the application of the Voluntary Dissolution of Employment Relationship Programme as part of the Collective Agreement and pursuant to the RoO Labour Code dated 2017 (Art.
 52)